BAMresearch/ctsimu-scenarios/source/geometry.rst

         "w": {"value": 0}
       }

-* :json:`"pivot":` For rotations, the pivot point where the rotation axis is attached can be specified.
+* :json:`"pivot":` For rotations, the pivot point defines where the rotation axis is attached.
 If not specified, the object's center point is assumed to be the rotation's pivot point.
 Similar to the :json:`"axis"`, the pivot can be expressed in terms of the world coordinate system {x, y, z}, the local (or stage) coordinate system {u, v, w}, or the sample coordinate sytem {r, s, t}.
+It does not have to be the same coordinate system as for the :json:`"axis"`.

   .. code-block:: json-object
     :linenos:
     :lineno-start: 62

     "pivot": {
-      "x": {"value":  2.0, "unit": "mm"},
+      "u": {"value":  1.0, "unit": "mm"},
-      "y": {"value": -3.0, "unit": "mm"},
+      "v": {"value": -2.0, "unit": "mm"},
-      "z": {"value":  5.3, "unit": "mm"}
+      "w": {"value":  2.5, "unit": "mm"}
     }

 * :json:`"known_to_reconstruction":` Whether these deviations are known to the reconstruction software or not depends on the purpose of the scenario and can be specified by setting this property to either :json:`true` or :json:`false`: